Calebj309/learning-python/weather/README_WEATHER.md

-This is an app I made that provides a 7 day forecast for a given location in the United States
+This is a program I made that provides a 7 day forecast for a given location in the United States

 It uses 2 APIs:
 1. "https://nominatim.openstreetmap.org/" provides coordinate data for an entered location.